 Costs are limited to the usual and customary fees in your locale.
 OWCP also tries to use public training facilities.

 Training plans are usually short-term; therefore, college programs are usually not considered.

 Starting a business is a high-risk activity and continued income cannot be assured; therefore, your rehabilitation counselor will consider placement opportunities in existing businesses in the community, with and without training.

 No. OWCP will not pay for moving expenses.

 Issues can usually be resolved through your assigned vocational rehabilitation counselor.
-If they are not resolved on that level, you may contact the Longshore Rehabilitation Specialist in the district office for assistance.
+If they are not resolved on that level, you may contact the Claims Examiner in the district office for assistance.

 Roles and Responsibilities during Vocational Rehabilitation

 - Cooperate fully in any necessary testing and evaluations,

 - Collaborate with the vocational rehabilitation counselor to formulate a viable and realistic return-to-work plan,

 - Seek and accept work that is within your physical restrictions and in line with your education and work experience, and